 - Travel system (with extra base) – It’s a good idea to invest in a quality travel system because it will cause a lot of headache if you don’t like the one you have.
 I opted for a budget-friendly one by BabyTrend, but if I could go back, I most likely would pay more for Chicco or Britax.
 The three-wheeled jogger-style stroller are much easier to maneuver than the four-wheeled style.
 Make sure to add an extra base to the registry if you anticipate multiple people or cars driving the little one around.

 - Convertible car seat – This is the car seat that will grow with your baby.
 These typically have a weight range of 5-40 lbs and can be used rear or front facing.
 The only downside is that it is not portable and must stay in the car, so it’s not as convenient for infants.
+We have a Graco convertible car seat and we started using it before his first birthday.

 - Dockatot – I debated for a long time before finally pulling the trigger on this expensive baby bed.
 Some people claim that it is a miracle product and will get your baby to sleep through the night.
 I can guarantee that does not happen with all babies (it didn’t with mine).
 But this is a great flat sleeping surface for babies that don’t like sleeping in a bassinet or crib.
 It’s also extremely lightweight and portable for sleepovers at Grandma’s.
 The deluxe size claims to fit babies 0-9 months, so you will get a lot of use out of it.